 Surfing and sundown sessions, beach bars and Boardmasters, gigs and gig rowing.
 See how we like to get together in Falmouth.

-From Falmouth’s Independent arts centre, the Poly to the Tate St Ives, our county boasts and thriving and supportive creative community...
+From Falmouth’s Independent arts centre to the Tate St Ives, our county boasts a thriving creative community.